tlawson49/Khan-Academy/README.md

 reasons of security, privacy, or user experience.
 Generally, that means that JS programs should not be accessing `externals` or the `DOM` in some way.
 Here are specific
 examples:

-- LocalStorage: Programs should not attempt to get or set `localStorage`.
+- Local Storage: Programs should not attempt to get or set `localStorage`.
 Doing so will cause projects to run out of quota.

 - Links: JS Programs should not automatically open links to other web pages, on Khan Academy or otherwise; if you want to direct learners to a relevant link please use
 `println()` with the URL instead.